 You may also wish to use a custom S3 bucket rather than the automatically generated Flight bucket name.
-To do so, simply follow the above steps - by creating a bucket or using an existing bucket of choice, then creating the appropriate folders within the bucket.
+To do so, simply follow the above steps to create a bucket in the same location, changing default for a different identifier.
+For example, the following location could be created to hold customisation scripts for a specific environment: